Variance-based regularization with convex objectives: Optimization by Minimizing the Robust Loss

 \section{Optimization by Minimizing the Robust Loss}

-Based on the precise variance expansions in the preceding section, it is natural to suspect that the robust solution~\eqref{eqn:solve-robust} automatically trades between approximation and estimation error.
-We show that this intuition is good, and the robust solution~\eqref{eqn:solve-robust} has a number of favorable finite-sample properties.
-With this in mind, our first result gives a general guarantee, which we immediately apply to the risk minimization problem.
-We provide two variants of the theorem which depend on slightly different notions of the complexity of $\fclass$.
-The first involves the usual $\linfstatnorm{\cdot}$ covering numbers of $\fclass$, while to make the theorem more broadly applicable, we also relax our covering number requirements as follows.
-For $\statval \in \statdomain^n$, define $\fclass(\statval) = \{(f(\statval_1), \ldots, f(\statval_n)) : f \in \fclass\}$ and the empirical $\ell_\infty$-covering numbers
+Based on the precise variance expansions in the preceding section, it is natural to expect that the robust solution~\eqref{eqn:solve-robust} automatically trades between approximation and estimation error.
+This intuition is accurate, and we show that the robustly regularized objective $\risk_n(\theta; \mc{P}_n)$ overestimates the population risk $\risk(\theta)$ by at most $O(1/n)$.
+By virtue of optimizing this tighter approximation---as opposed to the usual $O(1/\sqrt{n})$-approximation given by the empirical risk $\E_{\emp}[\loss(\theta; X)]$---the robustly regularized solution~\eqref{eqn:solve-robust} enjoys a number of favorable finite-sample properties, which are not always comparable to those for empirical risk minimization (ERM).